DawnofSouls/Rock-Papers-and-Scissors-Project/README.md

 # Rock Papers and Scissors vs Starman
-RPS game after discovering Earthbound and used it as a base inspiration
+RPS game after discovering Earthbound and used it as a base inspiration.
+To replay the game, click anywhere on the screen couple seconds after you win or lose.

 Live preview: